 Welcome to Scarlett O'Hardy's

-Gone With the Wind Museum, the pride of Bobbie Hardy whose late husband, Randy Hardy, was most supportive of her love for the epic and, together, they amassed an impressive GWTW collection over the past quarter century.
+Gone With the Wind Museum, the pride of Bobbie Hardy whose late husband, Randy Hardy, was most supportive of her love for the epic and, together, they amassed an impressive GWTW collection.
 After living in Houston for more than 30 years, the Hardys moved to the historic riverport town of Jefferson.
 They were inspired by the spirit of the citizens of Jefferson, their love of history and their determination to preserve the past.
 A Gone With the Wind collection seemed to fit perfectly in this locale, some 30 miles south of Randy's hometown, "the other Atlanta".

-A one-of-a-kind Gone With the Wind-themed holiday tree is decorated with dozens of GWTW ornaments and more than 40 8-inch Madame Alexander dolls.
+A one-of-a-kind Gone With the Wind-themed Christmas tree is decorated with dozens of GWTW ornaments and more than 40 8-inch Madame Alexander dolls.
+In memory of Bobbie's friend, JoAnn Elliott Bond, the tree's creator, the museum celebrates Christmas every day of the year.

 Three large cases are devoted to author Margaret Mitchell and her 1936 Pulitzer Prize-winning bestseller.
 Among the items on display are a signed first edition of Gone With the Wind; a letter from Mitchell on her personal stationery; a Christmas card, with its original envelope, signed "Love, Margaret and John [Marsh]," and numerous photographs and biographies of the creator of Rhett and Scarlett.